-To be eligible to participate in two or three member project teams, you will be requested to sign and return a letter acknowledging the College of Engineering Ethics policy.
+EE Department Policy requires that you sign and return a letter acknowledging the College of Engineering Ethics policy.

 Americans with Disabilities Act:

 If you require an accommodation based on disability, please feel free to meet with me during the first week of the semester to make sure that you are properly accommodated.
 Contact Dr. Cheryl Cardell (272-3670) or Mr. Jim Hayes (272-3364) for more information.